 - 1–2 Tablespoons (15-30ml) cream or milk

-- 1 teaspoon vanilla or almond extract (optional)
+- optional: 1 teaspoon pure vanilla or almond extract

 - Make the cookies: Using a handheld or stand mixer with a paddle attachment, beat the butter on high speed until creamy, about 1 minute.
 Switch mixer to medium speed and add the the sugar, vanilla, and almond extracts.
 Scrape down the sides and the bottom of the bowl as needed.
-Turn the mixer off and pour the flour into the wet ingredients.
+Add the salt and flour.
 Turn the mixer on low and slowly beat until a very soft dough is formed.
-Press the dough down to compact it and tightly cover with plastic wrap to chill until firm, at least 4 hours.
+Press the dough down to compact it and tightly cover with plastic wrap to chill until firm, at least 3 hours.